macvish/react-native-basic-carousel/README.md

-# react-native-simple-carouse
+# react-native-basic-carousel
-This is a simple React Native carousel which features a pagination.
+This is a basic React Native carousel which features a pagination.

 ![alt-tag](https://github.com/macvish/react-native-basic-carousel/blob/develop/example/example.gif)